What Is Stereotactic Radiotherapy (SRT/SRS)?

 Since the 1960s, veterinarians have utilized radiation therapy to treat various forms of cancer in pets.
-As therapies evolve and change, Stereotactic Radiation Therapy (SRS) is a relatively new procedure that directly delivers radiation to the tumor.
-SRS is unique because it administers high doses of radiation without negatively impacting nearby tissue and organs.
+As therapies evolve and change, Stereotactic Radiation Therapy (SRS/SRT) is a relatively new procedure that directly delivers radiation to the tumor.
+SRS/SRT can refer to either Stereotactic Radiation Therapy or Stereotactic Radiosurgery, both similar procedures in the cancer treatment industry.
+SRS/SRT is unique because it administers high doses of radiation with a minimal negative impact on nearby tissue and organs.

 SRS has proven effective when treating cancer in humans and is now taking veterinary medicine by storm.
 Originally used to treat brain tumors, veterinarians have deemed it one of the most effective, targeted radiation treatments for overall bodily use.

 When compared to other cancer treatments, SRT/SRS can be performed in one to three sessions, versus traditional radiation therapy which can take 15 to 30 separate sessions.
 Before the veterinarian performs the treatment, they will need to locate and determine the size of the tumor.
 Unfortunately, SRT/SRS is typically not used for cancers that have spread through the lymph nodes or blood, because that type of cancer is often difficult to target.
 A CT scan is usually ordered a few days prior to the treatment day.